cynliuys/Lemonade/README.md

 3. commit
   * broadcast again to tell all the other evaluation nodes that you have more than 2f+1 evalation nodes comfirm.
   * wait until 2f+1 commits and reply back to client
-  * if timeout, change view, elect a new primary, but keep te information before and stay at step3.
+  * if timeout, change view, elect a new primary, keep the information before and go back to step1..

 #### How to solve the problem of view change

-At 'view change stage',
+'View change' stage ensures that the whole system can still work even though the primary is the node who is at fault.
+If one's timeout happens, the node can broadcast the signal 'view-change' to all the other nodes.
+If the v+1 node receive more than 2f+1 view-change signal (include itself), new-view happens, and the v+1 node broadcast to all the evaluation nodes that it becomes the new primary.

 ## Reference Pages